-Star Royalties places a key emphasis on maintaining strong Environmental, Social and Governance (“ESG”) principles.
-From an environmental perspective, the company announced the creation of its pure-green subsidiary, Green Star Royalties, in October 2021 to accelerate the growth of its green strategy.
-Green Star Royalties will solely focus on the development of carbon offset projects and green royalties and streams.
-Green Star Royalties also positions Star Royalties to be carbon negative by 2023, through its existing and future carbon offset projects whose sequestration benefits more than offset the Company’s direct CO2 emissions from corporate activities and attributable CO2 emissions sourced from its gold equivalent ounces.
-Star Royalties and Green Star Royalties have a zero-hydrocarbon investment mandate.
+From an environmental perspective, we created a pure-green investment company, Green Star Royalties, in October 2021 in order to accelerate and streamline the growth of our carbon credit and green strategy.
+Green Star Royalties has a focus on funding the development of carbon offset projects with the most reputable counterparties in the lowest-risk jurisdictions.
+Star Royalties’ majority ownership of Green Star Royalties also allows us to be carbon negative as our attributable ownership of Green Star Royalties’ existing and future carbon offset projects will provide us with carbon credits to more than offset our direct CO2 emissions from corporate activities and our attributable CO2 emissions from our gold equivalent ounces.
+Both Star Royalties and Green Star Royalties have a zero-hydrocarbon investment mandate.

-From a social aspect, Star Royalties is committed to directly partnering with First Nations and Indigenous communities in the joint development of carbon credit and mining royalty investments.
-When evaluating potential investments, the company reviews the International Counsel on Mining & Metals principles (the “ICMM Principles”) which include considering:
+From a social aspect, we are committed to directly partnering with First Nations and Indigenous communities in the joint development of carbon credit and mining royalty investments.
+When evaluating potential investments, we review the International Counsel on Mining & Metals principles (the “ICMM Principles”), which include considering:

 - Ethical business – applying ethical business practices and sound systems of corporate governance and transparency to support sustainable development;

 - Decision making – integrating sustainable development in corporate strategy and decision-making processes;

 - Human rights – respecting human rights and the interests, cultures, customs and values of employees and communities affected by our activities;